-Christmas is over, and with it the part of winter that’s tailor-made to brighten the long, dark days with fairy lights, boxes stuffed full of gifts and deliciously indulgent food.
-Staying positive, upbeat and focused on your wellness goals can be difficult when evenings draw in early, social distancing is still in effect and spring feels very far away.
+Summer is over.
+With the warmer weather and sunny evenings fading, staying positive, upbeat and focused on your wellness goals can be difficult when evenings draw in early, social distancing is still in effect in areas, and spring feels very far away.

-As well as these challenges, winter is a time when our immune systems could be lower than usual because of the cold weather and reduced vitamin D levels thanks to the lack of sunlight in the UK in January.
+As well as these challenges, winter is a time when our immune systems could be lower than usual because of the cold weather and reduced vitamin D levels thanks to the lack of sunlight in winter.

 While you battle the long, gloomy days of January and February, it helps to have something in your back pocket fighting alongside you.
 That’s where Innermost’s targeted nutrition for both body and mind comes in, helping you to be the absolute best version of yourself that you can be.